JainShubham23/blog/README.md

-# Blog
+# Personal Blog

-A personal blog repository by JainShubham23.
-This README is a friendly starting point — please update the sections below to match the actual tech, scripts, and workflow used in this repository.
+A personal blog built with [Pelican](https://getpelican.com/), a static site generator written in Python.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

+Happy blogging! 🚀